 The German province of Westphalia nestled between the Rhine and Wesser rivers, is the birthplace of the distinguished name Spiegel.
 In the German provinces, after the 12th century, hereditary surnames that were derived from occupations became increasingly widespread.
 Spiegel is an occupational name for a person who made or sold mirrors.
 This distinguished name was originally derived both from the German word "spiegel," which means "mirror" and from the Yiddish word "shpigl," which mean "to look" or "to see."
 The German word "spiegel" is itself derived from the Old German word "spiagal," from the Latin word "specullum."

 The surname Spiegel was first found in Westphalia, where this noble family name, traced as early as 1100, became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the feudal system.

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Spiegel include Spiegel, Spiegl, Spiegle, Spiegele, Spiegeler, Spiegler, Spiegelmann, Spiegelman, Spiegil, Spiegell, Spiegill, Spegel (northern Germany), Spigeler and many more.

-Another 51 words (4 lines of text) are included under the topic Early Spiegel Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Spiegel Notables in all our PDF Extended History products and printed products wherever possible.

 Spiegel Settlers in United States in the 18th Century